-- Surgery or radiation treatment for certain cancers, especially breast and testicular cancer
+A main cause is surgery or radiation treatment for certain cancers, especially breast and testicular cancer.
+Other risk factors include:

 - Skin infections

 You may have this condition if you experience: